django-cms/djangocms-frontend/docs/source/how-to/use-frontend-as-component.rst

 .. versionadded:: 2.0

-The plugins of **djangocms-frontend** can be used as components in your templates - even in apps that do not use or integrate with djanog CMS otherwise.
+The plugins of **djangocms-frontend** can be used as components in your templates - even in apps that do not use or integrate with django CMS otherwise.
 This is useful if you want use exactly the same markup for, say, buttons, links, the grid both in pages managed with django CMS and in other parts of your project without duplicating HTML code.